 When we bought our 2009 Cayenne one of the first things I did was to protect the outside of it with a clear bra.
 This turned out to be a great investment and my only regret is that I didn't do something to protect the inside of my Porsche at the same time.
 You see, we split our time between Maine, Florida and a little barrier island off the coast of Massachusetts.
 Each one of these locations offers something unique in the way of dirtying the caramel interior of my Porsche (sand, mud, salt and slush).
 After nearly two years of stepping in and out of my Cayenne, the front mats were in pretty poor shape.
-With the weather turning colder and snow on the horizon I knew I needed to do something before things got any worse.
+With the weather turning colder and snow on the horizon I knew I needed to start thinking about Porsche winter floor mats and do something before things got any worse.

 - SuncoastParts.com (this is where we buy almost all of our parts and accessories) had a couple of choices including a relatively inexpensive set of rubber floor mats ($92.95) as well as a complete set (front and rear) of fitted and branded heavy duty Porsche floor mats ($189.95).